molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-confluent-cloud-tutorial.md

 ```

-FInally using the `requests` library, send an HTTP POST request making sure to define the content-type as JSON and passing an identity token.
+Finally using the `requests` library, send an HTTP POST request making sure to define the content-type as JSON and passing an identity token.
 If an error occurs we'll throw an exception, however you may want to process errors differently.

 ```python
 def on_message(content, token):